LutherCS/aads-class-pub/src/projects/convexhull/convexhull.md

 The input files (found in *data/projects/convexhull/*) contains *all* the points in the following format: (x-coordinate, y-coordinate, letter).
 Letter "Y" indicates that the point *is* on the convex hull of all the points, and "N" indicates that it *is not*.

-Function `get_convex` returns the list of points on the hull in counter-clockwise order around the hull, starting with the rightmost-lowest point (lowest x- and y- coordinates).
+Function `get_convex` returns the list of points on the hull in counter-clockwise order around the hull, starting with the leftmost-lowest point (lowest x- and y- coordinates).
 If multiple points have the same x-coordinate, order them by y-coordinate.

 Function `measure_convex` returns the length of the convex hull found by `get_convex`.